 There are over 161 000 people living in poverty, using the upper poverty line definition, across Port St Johns Local Municipality - this is 22.00% higher than the 132 000 in 2012.
 The percentage of people living in poverty has increased from 81.75% in 2012 to 90.14% in 2022, which indicates a increase of -8.39 percentage points.
 The population group with the highest percentage of people living in poverty was the African population group with a total of 90.5% people living in poverty, using the upper poverty line definition.
 The proportion of the African population group, living in poverty, decreased by -8.45 percentage points.
-(Source: IHS Markit Regional eXplorer version 2257)

-2.6.
+2.7.
 Basic Service Delivery

-2.6.1 Infrastructure status quo
+2.7.1.
+Infrastructure status quo